Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Introduction

-On the other hand, since the editing results of ip2p do not guarantee temporal consistency, the edited TRF tends to produce over smoothed results with a lack of image details.
-To solve this, we incorporate a refinement network to post-process the results and complement the image details.
-We obtain the final result by a weighted sum of the output of the refinement network with that of the TRF.
-It enables us to achieve controllable detail generation by adjusting the weighting factors.
-Figure \ref{intro-2} illustrates the results obtained with different refinement weights.
-When the weight is set to 0, the refinement network is disabled.
-The result directly rendered from the TRF is highly smooth.
-As the weight increases, details on the face become more prominent.
+On the other hand, since the editing results of ip2p do not guarantee cross-view consistency, the edited TRF tends to produce over-smoothed results.
+To solve this, we introduce a refinement network for complementing image details.
+We weighted add the rendered result from the edited TRF and the result of the refinement network to produce the final output.
+It also enables us to generate controllable detail by adjusting the refinement weight.
+Our method supports 3D editing tasks like novel view synthesis and background replacement.
+Figure \ref{detail generation} illustrates the results.
+We also implement an interactive interface facilitating users to perform instruction editing.
+We highly recommend watching the video in the supplementary material for a better experience.

-In summary, this paper mainly has the following contributions:
+In summary, this paper has the following contributions:

 $\bullet$ We propose Instruct-NeuralTalker, the first interactive framework to semantically edit the audio-driven talking radiance fields with simple human instructions.
-It supports various taking face editing tasks, including instruction-based editing, novel view synthesis, and background replacement.
-In addition, Instruct-NeuralTalker enables real-time rendering on consumer hardware.
+It enables real-time rendering on consumer hardware.

-$\bullet$ In order to ensure audio-lip synchronization, we develop a progressive dataset updating strategy and a lip-edge loss to constrain the lips change of the editing results during the optimization process.
+$\bullet$ In order to ensure audio-lip synchronization, we develop a progressive dataset updating strategy to prevent distortion of lip shape during the optimization process.

-$\bullet$ We introduced a lightweight refinement network to complement high-frequency image details and achieve controllable detail generation in the rendering process.
+$\bullet$ We introduce a lightweight refinement network to complement high-frequency image details and achieve controllable detail generation in the rendering process.

 $\bullet$ Extensive experiments demonstrate the superiority of our method in video quality compared to the state-of-the-art.